DukeLearningInnovation/kits/readme.md

 * At the future of online at duke panel, there was  talk about networked communities of learners.
 Does that have a place here or is this the thing that connects you to your communities quicker/easier?
 Maybe part of the UI is linking to the community that gets created for every course?
 Every course gets a slack channel?

+# Hypothesis
+What is each hypothesis and what are the baked in assumptions that would be detrimental if wrong?

+## What do we need to know that we don't know

 ---

 # Components

 ## courses